reuseable mug

 Reusable cup schemes

-From hot drinks on the go to beers at gigs, there is much scope for a variety of businesses to think about introducing returnable and reusable cups as a service for their customers.
+From hot drinks on the go to beers at gigs, businesses could benefit from introducing a returnable and reusable cups service for customers.

 Coffee-on-the-go is huge part of our culture: who doesn’t love a latte on a cold frosty morning while waiting for the train?
 And many of us in our efforts to be environmentally friendly, have become accustomed to remembering our reusable cup, along with our reusable shopping bags and water bottle.
 With our busy lives, if we forget our reusable cup, we can always reach for a takeaway cup at the counter.
 One that often cannot be recycled due to being made of composite materials.